 Thank you for considering Aims!
 The steps for new students enrolling at Aims are available at the link below.

 Prospective and returning students may apply online.
 You will be directed to create a login ID and PIN, and then you will be able to begin the full application.
 Please note: This login ID and PIN is only for submitting your application.
 You will be given a new username and password for myAims (the secure student portal).
-Another option is to fill out a paper application.
-This application is also available by asking a Registration & Records staff member on any campus.
 The Application for Admission is good for one year and there is no fee required.

 Orientation is not mandatory, but it is highly recommended for students who have never been to college.
 See the current class schedule for dates and times.
 New Student Orientations are listed under the CSL 178 courses.